Annuity rate data updated daily

 Exploring the Basics: Fixed Annuities vs. Indexed Annuities

-In the world of annuities, there are two main types to consider: fixed annuities and indexed annuities.
-A fixed annuity serves as a contract with an insurance company, promising a set amount of income starting at a future date, with the appealing feature of a guaranteed income stream during retirement.
+For protected accumulation, two annuity types are often compared: fixed annuities and indexed annuities.
+A fixed annuity serves as a contract with an insurance company, promising a set amount of income starting at a future date, with the option to support predictable retirement income when the contract is used that way.
 Can you imagine a financial product that provides a set rate of return on the money you invest for a set period of time?
 Well, that’s precisely what a fixed annuity offers.

 Contrastingly, indexed annuities offer possibilities for higher returns, as their earnings are tied to the performance of a stock market index.
-However, it’s not all sunshine and rainbows; with potential for higher returns comes a higher level of risk.
+The tradeoff is added complexity: potential for higher credited interest comes with more uncertainty about credited interest and renewal terms.
 The primary distinction between these two types of annuities lies in their earnings approach.
-While fixed annuities provide a guaranteed rate of return, indexed annuities may result in greater returns dependent on market performance but can also carry greater risk.
+While fixed annuities provide a guaranteed credited rate, indexed annuities may result in more credited interest when the index performs well, but the result depends on contract rules and renewal rates.

-When considering these options, you need to ask yourself: do you prefer a predictable income and less risk, or are you willing to risk more for the possibility of higher returns?
+When considering these options, you need to ask yourself: do you prefer a predictable income and less risk, or are you willing to accept more moving parts for the possibility of higher credited interest?
 Your answer will be instrumental in your decision-making process about which type of annuity best matches your financial goals.

 The Structure of Fixed Annuity Contracts